-What is Docker and Why it is Useful for Windows Users?
+๐ What is Docker and Why is It Useful for Windows Users?

-By using Docker, Windows users can effectively collaborate with team members who use different operating systems.
-However, as with most programming related things, installing the necessary software and getting a basic example running can often be the most frustrating part.
+By using Docker, Windows users can effectively collaborate with team members who use different operating systems. ๐ป๐ค However, as with most programming-related things, installing the necessary software and getting a basic example running can often be the most frustrating part. ๐ฉ๐ง

 Since we are beginners with Docker, we will just use the default settings on the following prompt